-A dental implant is a metal post that is used to support a dental restoration.
-They are a popular treatment option for people who have missing teeth or teeth that are damaged due to periodontal disease, tooth decay, or trauma.
-The dentist office of Dr. Drew A. Shulman, located in Northeast Philadelphia, offers many types of dental implants for patients missing one, multiple, or even all of their teeth.
+A dental implant is a metal post that will support a dental restoration.
+They are a popular treatment option for people who have missing teeth.
+Gum disease, tooth decay, and trauma are the main causes of missing or damaged teeth.
+The dentist office of Dr. Drew A. Shulman offers many types of dental implants in Philadelphia, PA for patients missing one, multiple, or even all of their teeth.

 Parts of a Dental Implant-Supported Dental Restoration